Rome Business School scholarships

 Article Snippet :Freeborn women in ancient Rome were citizens (cives), but could not vote or hold political office.
 Because of their limited public role, women are named

-Article Title : Culture of ancient Rome
+Article Title : Berlin International University of Applied Sciences

 The Leonard N. Stern School of Business (commonly known as The Stern School or Stern), is New York University's business school.
 Established as the School of Commerce, Accounts and Finance in 1900, Stern is one of the oldest and most prestigious business schools in the world.
 It is also a founding member of the Association to Advance Collegiate Schools of Business.
 In 1988, it was named in honor of Leonard N. Stern, an alumnus and benefactor of the school.